 Preheat Oven

-In this oven, manufacturers preheat the mandrel or another dipping tool in preparation for the dip molding process.
-It often features a blower, which boosts heat transfer and air turbulence.
+In this oven, manufacturers preheat the mandrel or dipping tool in readiness for the dip molding process.
+It typically includes a blower that enhances heat transfer and air circulation.

 Mandrel